High School Equivalency Examination

-Qualified homeschooled students have legal access to the General Educational Development (GED) high-school equivalency test.
-Through the work of Home Educators Association of Virginia and Home School Legal Defense, home instructed students age 16 or older may pursue this diploma option.
-Virginia Code § 22.1-254.2 describes eligibility for the GED and includes the following references to home instructed students:
+Qualified homeschooled students have legal access to the high school equivalency examination (HSE).
+Through the work of Home Educators Association of Virginia and Home School Legal Defense, home instructed students age 16 or older may pursue this credential option.
+Virginia Code § 22.1-254.2 describes eligibility for the HSE examination and includes the following references to home-instructed students:

-A. The Board of Education shall establish a program of testing for general educational development (GED) through which persons may earn a high school equivalency certificate or a diploma as provided in subsection F of § 22.1-253.13:4.
+A. The Board of Education shall establish a program of testing for high school equivalency through which a person may pass a high school equivalency examination approved by the Board of Education through which persons may earn a high school equivalency certificate or may earn a diploma as provided in subsection F of § 22.1-253.13:4.
 The following persons may participate in the testing program:

 1. Persons who are at least 18 years of age and not enrolled in public school or not otherwise meeting the school attendance requirements set forth in § 22.1-254;

-3. Persons who have been excused from school attendance* pursuant to subsections B and C of § 22.1-254;
+3. Persons who have been excused from school attendance pursuant to subsections B and D of § 22.1-254;

-The Virginia Department of Education issued Superintendent’s Memo #68, March 23, 2007.
-According to Memo #68, all previous superintendents’ memoranda addressing the GED should be disregarded.
+The Virginia Department of Education issued Superintendent’s Memo #010-17, January 13, 2017 all previous superintendents’ memoranda addressing the HSE should be disregarded.

 1) Homeschooled Students